terminal-labs/deep_collections/README.md

 dc['*[!1]'] == "k"
 ```

 This is a compromise to afford pattern matching indices and numeric keys.
-As with deeper path traversal, since we're matching a pattern, 0 hits is not treated as a KeyError or IndexError, but simply returns no results.
+As with deeper path traversal, since we're matching a pattern, 0 hits is not treated as a KeyError or IndexError, but simply returns an empty list.

 The often relied upon KeyError and IndexError are both saved when pattern matching is not detected.